MicrosoftDocs/security/zero-trust/azure-infrastructure-networking.md

 ---
 title: Apply Zero Trust principles to a hub virtual network in Azure
-description: Learn how to secure a hub virtual network with Zero Trust for access to Azure infrastructure.
+description: Learn how to secure a hub virtual network for IaaS workloads with Zero Trust.
 ms.date: 01/27/2023
 ms.service: security
 author: brsteph